 WiseAlpha Investment Bonds pay interest at a fixed rate rather than at a variable rate that can change during the life of the WiseAlpha Investment Bond.
 Fixed rates remove the uncertainty associated with variable rates – however, there is a risk that fixed rates become less attractive if interest rates available elsewhere go up whilst an investor is invested in the WiseAlpha Investment Bond.
 Similarly, high inflation could adversely impact investors “real” (inflation adjusted) return over time.

 As with all businesses, good management of WiseAlpha Investment should mean better financial performance.
-Poor financial performance may impact WiseAlpha Investment Limited’s ability to repay the interest and capital due to holders of WiseAlpha Investment Bonds and so it is important for investors to understand the risks.
+Poor financial performance may impact WiseAlpha Limited’s ability to repay the interest and capital due to holders of WiseAlpha Investment Bonds and so it is important for investors to understand the risks.
 The success of the business depends on a variety of factors which include the quality of its customer base, the quality of its revenue streams, the value of any assets held as security, and their liquidity.
-In addition, WiseAlpha Limited is a body corporate registered in the BVI and in the event the company suggests an insolvency event investors may be exposed to recovery process in a jurisdiction outside of the UK.

-If corporates fail to make the Loan or bond payments that they owe to WiseAlpha Investment Limited or to WiseAlpha Limited under the Notes programme in which WiseAlpha Investments Limited may also co-invest; WiseAlpha Investment’s ability to pay interest and capital to holders of WiseAlpha Investment Bonds could also be affected.
+If corporates fail to make the Loan or bond payments that they owe to WiseAlpha Limited or to WiseAlpha plc under the Fractional Bonds programme in which WiseAlpha Limited may also co-invest; WiseAlpha Investment’s ability to pay interest and capital to holders of WiseAlpha Investment Bonds could also be affected.
 Although WiseAlpha Investment focuses on lending investments in large companies who tend to be better prepared for changes in economic factors (such as interest rate changes, inflation, political and regulatory changes, etc.) there is still a risk that these factors can affect the borrowing companies WiseAlpha Investment lenders to or other company specific risks which they face.

 Fully investing the bond proceeds in credit assets is an important part of generating enough revenue to make the interest payments to holders of WiseAlpha Investment Bonds.
 At the same time, WiseAlpha Investment needs to time the sale or receipt of proceeds from its lending in such a way that it has, at any one time, enough money to make any payments due to holders of WiseAlpha Investment Bonds.
 If WiseAlpha Investment does not achieve this balance effectively, this could impact on its ability to meet payments due to holders of WiseAlpha Investment Bonds.